akilic9/text-game/README.md

 # text-game

-A text based choose your own adventure game with a story inspired from Witcher books.
+A text based choose your own adventure game based on a story from Witcher books.